yclas/guides/docs/Profile-users-location.md

 # Add location for users
-Content:
--   Prerequisites
--   How it works

-The location for users is a feature that allows you to show the location of a user on a map in the profile page.
+The location for **users** is a feature that allows you to show the location of a user on a map in the profile page.
 This way, sellers can display their location and attract more local customers.

 ## Prerequisites

-1. On  **Settings -> Advertisement -> Display Option**, enable  **Google Maps in Ad and Profile page**
+1. On  **Settings -> Advertisement -> Display Option**, enable  **Google Maps in Ad and Profile page**.
-2. The user needs to edit his profile, fill the address field and press  **Update**
+2. The user needs to edit his profile, fill the address field and click  **Update**.

 ![](https://raw.githubusercontent.com/yclas/guides/master/images/adress.png)